2iq/tunneling-mapping-parser/README.md

 ### `-f, --file <mappingFile>`

-Mapping file to be parsed.
+Specifies alternative mapping file.
 This argument is optional.
-If this argument is omitted then `mapping.yml` is used.
+If this argument is omitted, then `mapping.yml` is used.

 Examples: